Miller Disability Law, P.C.

 Filing an Appeal

-Hiring a Social Security disability lawyer is the best way to have applications and appeals for benefits approved.
+Hiring a Social Security Disability lawyer is the best way to have applications and appeals for benefits approved.
 Experienced disability lawyers know what information the SSA looks for when reviewing claims.
 This applies to both the application itself and the supporting medical evidence.

 When initial applications are denied, your attorney will review what was submitted.
 They can determine which areas of the application need clarification or more detail.
 They will also see what additional medical records or other documentation should be included.